Contractors Professional Liability

 Further Reading

-When you work as a general contractor, you may build homes from the ground up, perform repairs on a variety of buildings or renovate homes, buildings or offices.
-Your job fulfills you and improves the lives of others, but you do face risks.
-Protect y...
+When you work as a general contractor, you may build homes from the ground up, perform repairs on a variety of buildings, or renovate homes, buildings, or offices.
+Your job can be rewarding and improves the lives of others, but it also carries risk...

 What distinguishes products, completed operations and professional liability?
 A product is a good sold to consumers.
 Think about "things" when you think about products.
-Products liability covers the business which manufactures the product agains...
+Products liability covers the business that manufactures or distributes a produ...